 Here is an ongoing compendium of some of the things I encountered at the big state university where I was in the studio arts MFA program:

-§ The Metal Shop was big, dark, disorderly and a magnet for the guys in Sculpture; they wanted to “make big and hard things” (that’s a direct quote from one of them) and endlessly attempted to inveigle grad students to get 24-hour access.
-In my second year, the Studio Tech was a just-graduated MFA who thought pretty highly of himself–he was hard working, pretty smart and the ladies found him extremely good looking (and a bunch of the guys did, too)–and so did the professor in charge of Sculpture.
+- The Metal Shop was big, dark, disorderly and a magnet for the guys in Sculpture; they wanted to “make big and hard things” (that’s a direct quote from one of them) and endlessly attempted to inveigle grad students to get 24-hour access.
+In my second year, the Studio Tech was a just-graduated MFA who thought pretty highly of himself–he was hard working, pretty smart and many of the ladies, and a bunch of the dudes, found him extremely good looking–and so did the professor in charge of Sculpture.
 During my monitoring shifts, this Tech would swagger around the Shop, taking charge, answering questions students asked of me–generally getting between me and my job and preventing me from learning.
 I finally complained to the professor about this and his response was that, “Well, the Tech was a young guy and he’s figuring out how to do his job…” So, in other words, I, as a student who was there to learn, was supposed to accommodate a guy who was paid to help me learn.
 The professor scoffed when I suggested that it was important to me to get a real opportunity and, essentially, told me to keep it to myself.

 - I was trying to take a piece of equipment off of a sturdy table in a Sculpture workroom and was having a hard time—the nut/bolt was very tight and kind of hard to access—I couldn’t get any leverage.
 This middle-aged man (undergraduate), who was former military, came up and asked if I was having trouble.
 As I continued to try to loosen the nut, I said, yeah, I couldn’t quite get it.
 As he took the wrench from me, he said, laughing, “You mean, you’re being a woman—ha.”
 He yanked the nut loose, handed me the wrench and walked away, chuckling.